At-Home Covid-19 Tests Are Here, But Can You Trust Them?

 These tests fall into one of two categories, says Jacqueline Linnes, PhD, Marta E. Gross assistant professor of biomedical engineering at Purdue University in West Lafayette, Indiana.
 The first type includes at-home collection tests that involve taking a sample at home (for example, a nasal swab or saliva sample) then sending it to a lab for actual testing and results.
 The second type of at-home test allows you to both take the sample and get the result at home.

 There are dozens of both types on the market, from home pregnancy kits to tests for HIV and other sexually transmitted diseases, hepatitis, urinary tract infections, blood glucose levels and even ketosis tests for people following the keto diet, says Dr. Linnes, whose lab is working on a handheld portable device that could test for Covid-19 and other viruses.

 Many types of at-home tests are accurate

 “One of the keys to a reliable home test will be adequate sample collection,” says S. Wesley Long, MD, assistant professor of pathology and genomic medicine at Houston Methodist Hospital.
 “Home testing or monitoring for conditions like hypertension or diabetes is well established and useful, and typically uses FDA-approved medical devices.”
-Dr. Long points out, however, that this type of test is for monitoring already diagnosed conditions.
-They do not actually diagnose the condition.
+Dr. Long points out, however, that this type of test is for monitoring people who have already been diagnosed with a condition.
+The tests are not used to actually diagnose the condition.
 Home testing for diagnosis is relatively new.